OpenDataServices/developer-docs/howto/open-contracting/getting-to-done.md

 First, ascertain where the functionality is documented.
 This might include ReadTheDocs sites, OCP or ODSC-internal documentation, and code comments.
 Then, update to reflect any changes
 Then, consider whether the person who asked for the work would have been able to find the functionality, if it had existed.
 For example, if the requester was following a procedure, has the procedure been amended?
+Finally, check the check-box on the Trello card that you're working on to confirm that you've done this

 ## The code meets any applicable quality standards (tests, comments, etc)

+First, review other code in the same repo to ascertain conventions Then, review documentation - such as the Standard Development Handbook, this developer documentation and the documentation for the repo you're working on to ascertain any further requirements
+Then, review your code to check that it's to the same standard, and update it if necessary Finally, check the check-box on the Trello card that you're working on to confirm that you've done this

+Notes:
-In most cases, "applicable" means "in line with, or a slight improvement over, other parts of the code in the same repo".
+* In most cases, "applicable" means "in line with, or a slight improvement over, other parts of the code in the same repo".
+* If the change you're making doesn't seem to need this, you can skip this step, and note that on the Trello card

 ## Any functionality changes either have been deployed/released, or a deploy/release has been scheduled

-If the functionality change is to a live web application, then it should either be accessible on the Web, or a date should be given for when the deploy will take place.
-If the change is to software that is downloaded by users, then it should have been released.
+First, ascertain what "deployed" or "released" means for the code you're working on, and how to go about making that happen Then, either:
+* Schedule a release/deploy for a future date, and comment on the Trello card to say when it is
+* Carry out a release/deploy
+Finally, check the check-box on the Trello card that you're working on to confirm that you've done this

+Notes:
+* It's ok to deploy or release small changes; there's often limited benefit to bundling changes together

 ## If appropriate, the solution has been approved by the original reporter / requester - especially if it's someone who works for ODSC or OCP

 "Approval" in this context is to say that the change that has been made meets the need that was set out to be met, and that everyone who needs to be aware of it, is.
 Sometimes that requires testing, and other times just acknowledgement of notification that a change has been made.

-Additional needs that emerge should be documented as additional GitHub Issues & Trello cards.
+Additional needs that emerge from the approval process should be documented as additional GitHub Issues & Trello cards.

 In order to seek approval from ODSC Analyst(s):
-First, go to the OCP CRM and open a new ticket in the OCDS Technical Development project Then, write the body of the ticket containing:
+First, go to the OCP CRM and open a new ticket in the OCDS Technical Development project Then, write a title that will read well in an email notification, specifying which products have changed, introducing the change that's been made, and summarising the action (if any) required.
+Then, write the body of the ticket containing:
 * A link to the relevant Trello card
 * A clear description of the change that has been made